Refugee couple work their way from Congo to New Zealand through FCA and UNHCR complementary pathways programme

 It wasn’t luxurious, but they were grateful just to have a roof over their heads.
 The room proved to be a mixed blessing—too cold at night and unbearably hot during the day.
 Jesuit Refugee Services met their immediate needs.
 They received support for a month, along with basic necessities and a sum of 100,000 shillings (approximately 26 US dollars) for their upkeep for three months.

-Settling into life in Bakuli, Eric and Diane found relief in the kindness of their neighbors.
-Despite their own challenges, the neighbors allowed Eric and Diane to wash their clothes at theirs for a small fee.
+Settling into life in Bakuli, Erick and Diane found relief in the kindness of their neighbors.
+Despite their own challenges, the neighbors allowed Erick and Diane to wash their clothes at theirs for a small fee.
 With determination, they managed to save up some money and invested in a small waffle machine to make pancakes.
 They sold their waffles to the people who had helped them: the Jesuit Refugee Services; the Uganda Police in Old Kampala; and the Office of the Prime Minister, because those were the only places known to them.

 The couple welcome a baby